 Back to the show!
 Roll has arrived on scene to find Rush stuffed in a barrel and Mega Man nowhere to be found.
 After she and Mary unstuff Rush, the dog pantomimes the situation in a zany Scooby Doo manner.
 One problem: since Mega Man is a robot, and doesn't REALLY need to breathe, his being underwater isn't quite as urgent as it could be.
 So they throw something in about how he's low on energy and needs a recharge.

-So Roll sends down Eddie, a helper bot who first appeared in Mega Man 4 and, in this appearance, sounds like Gogo Dodo (Frank Welker's voice gets a workout in this cartoon).
+So Roll sends down Eddie.
+Don't remember an "Eddie" in any of the games?
+That's because he's the name they gave to one of those helmet-heads that hide inside their hats until Mega Man approaches them.
+In proper canon, these guys are allies of Wily, but Eddie works for Light.
+He also sounds like Gogo Dodo (Frank Welker's voice gets a workout in this cartoon).
 And when he finds Mega Man underwater, Eddie recharges him with...a baby bottle.
 This is a weird interpretation, for sure.